LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	Example of a partner table

 	.. note::
-		The partner GIS layer can be uploaded to SQL Server by right-clicking on the layer, then selecting ``Data => Export Data``.
-In the resulting menu choose ``Database Feature Classes`` as the file type, and use the `FileDSN`_ as the location to save the data to.
+		The partner GIS layer can be uploaded to SQL Server by right-clicking on the layer, then selecting :kbd:`Data => Export Data`.
+In the resulting menu choose :kbd:`Database Feature Classes` as the file type, and use the FileDSN as the location to save the data to.

-_`PartnerColumn`
+PartnerColumn
-	The column in the `PartnerTable`_ containing the partner name, which is passed to SQL Server by the tool to use the partner's boundary for selecting the records.
+	The column in the PartnerTable containing the partner name, which is passed to SQL Server by the tool to use the partner's boundary for selecting the records.

-_`ShortColumn`
+ShortColumn
 	The name of the column in the partner GIS layer containing the abbreviated name to use as the sub-folder name for the destination of extracted records.
-The sub-folder is created in the `DefaultPath`_ during extraction if it does not already exist.
+The sub-folder is created in the DefaultPath during extraction if it does not already exist.

-_`NotesColumn`
+NotesColumn
 	The name of the column in the partner GIS layer containing any notes text relating to the partner.

 	.. tip::
 		Any notes for a partner can be displayed by 'double-clicking' the partner name in the list of partners in the tool interface.

-_`ActiveColumn`
+ActiveColumn
 	The name of the column in the partner GIS layer containing the Y/N flag to indicate if the partner is currently active.
 Only active partners will appear in the tool interface and be available for processing.
 The values in this column should be ``Y`` or ``N``.

-_`FormatColumn`
+FormatColumn
 	The name of the column in the partner GIS layer containing the GIS format required for the output records.
 The values in the column should be ``SHP`` or ``GDB``.

-_`ExportColumn`
+ExportColumn
 	The name of the column in the partner GIS layer indicating whether an export should also be created as a CSV file.
 The values in this column should be ``CSV`` or ``TXT``.
 If it is left blank no text export will be generated.

-_`SQLFilesColumn`
+SQLFilesColumn
 	The name of the column in the partner GIS layer indicating which SQL tables should be extracted for each partner.
 The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`SQLTables <SQLTablesArc>`) that should be included for each partner.

-_`MapFilesColumn`
+MapFilesColumn
 	The name of the column in the partner GIS layer indicating which ArcGIS layers should be extracted for each partner.
 The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`MapLayers <MapLayers>`) that should be included for each partner.

-_`TagsColumn`
+TagsColumn
 	The name of the column in the partner GIS layer indicating which survey tags, if any, should be included in the export.
 The survey tags should be a comma-delimited list.

-_`SelectTypeOptions`
+SelectTypeOptions
 	The option list for the selection types to be included in the 'Selection Type' drop-down box on the tool interface.
 This attribute should not be changed.
-The options are ``Spatial Only`` (records are purely selected on whether they are inside or outside the partner boundary), ``Survey tags only`` (records are purely selected on the survey tags included in the `TagsColumn`_), and ``Spatial and Survey Tags``, where both a spatial intersection and any records with the relevant survey tags are included in the extraction.
+The options are ``Spatial Only`` (records are purely selected on whether they are inside or outside the partner boundary), ``Survey tags only`` (records are purely selected on the survey tags included in the TagsColumn), and ``Spatial and Survey Tags``, where both a spatial intersection and any records with the relevant survey tags are included in the extraction.

 	.. note::
 		The 'Selection Type' option in the tool interface **only** relates to extracts from SQL tables and **not** to extracts from GIS layers (which are always spatial).

-_`DefaultSelectType`
+DefaultSelectType
 	The selection type that should be shown by default in the 'Selection Type' drop-down list.
 This attribute is the index number of the selection type options in the drop-down list, with 1 being the first option.

-_`DefaultZip`
+DefaultZip
 	The default value for zipping the extract files.
 This attribute is not currently used in ArcGIS.

-_`ConfidentialClause`
+ConfidentialClause
 	The SQL criteria for excluding any confidential surveys.
 The clause is appended to any SQL criteria already defined against each file under :ref:`SQLTables <SQLTablesArc>`.

-_`DefaultConfidential`
+DefaultConfidential
 	Yes/No attribute, defining whether the check box for 'Extract confidential surveys?' will be set to checked (``Yes``) or unchecked (``No``) when the form is opened.

 	.. note::